sovrynn/ecdo/README.md

 ## Formatting guidelines

 Content (`README.md`) guidelines:
-- Ideally, these should consist of polished analysis about ONE topic instead of being used as notepads.
-Put potential leads into `"TODO"` sections.
+- Ideally, these should consist of polished analysis about ONE topic instead of being used as messy notepads.
+Put unrefined ideas into `"TODO"` sections.
 - When possible, add citations, links, backlinks, and hard copies of sources.

 Other guidelines: